Abhaypru/SpiralMap/docs/models_available.rst

 	* Class built upon the polynomial-logarithmic formulation introduced by `Hou et al. 2014 <https://ui.adsabs.harvard.edu/abs/2014A%26A...569A.125H/abstract>`_, based on a combination of
 	  H II, giant molecular clouds, and methanol MASER catalogs.
 	* Model publicly available.
-	* There are six arms in this model (Norma, Scutum-Centaurus, Sagittarius-Carina, Perseus, Local,Outer).
+	* There are six arms in this model (Norma, Scutum-Centaurus, Sagittarius-Carina, Perseus, Local, Outer).

 `Reid_2019`
 ---------